 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-- Public: A public cloud environment in which applications can access over 100 pre-built services from both IBM and third-party vendors.
-Developers can choose to deploy their applications in one or multiple Bluemix geographical regions.
-Deploying applications in multiple regions can help reduce latency and ensure availability; if one Bluemix region goes down, applications can continue to run in other regions.
+Public: A public cloud environment in which applications can access over 100 prebuilt services from both IBM and third-party vendors.
+Developers can choose to deploy their applications in one or multiple IBM Bluemix geographical regions.
+Deploying applications in multiple regions can help reduce latency and ensure availability; if one IBM Bluemix region goes down, applications can continue to run in other regions.